 If you look ephemera up in the dictionary, you might find something like:

 “Things that exist or are used or enjoyed for only a short time” or “Collectable items that were originally expected to have only short-term usefulness or popularity”.

-In the junk journal world, ephemera can be anything from letters and postcards to stamps and envelopes to ticket stubs, playing cards – and much more!
+In the junk journal world, ephemera is anything you add to your journal – from tags and journal cards to pockets, tuck spots, bellybands to letters, postcards and envelopes – and much more!

 If you’re new to junk journaling, why not take a look at my vintage paper ephemera packs on Etsy, so you can get a headstart with building your stash of ephemera.